realweildie/realweildie.github.io/README.md

 }
 ```
 * ```username``` - Your github username.
 If you change your it on github, you also should change it in ```config.json```
 * ```description``` - Self-introducing.
 Tell who you are.
-For example "Web designer", "Web designer" or something like that
+For example "Web designer", "Rly cool man" or something like this
 * ```status``` - Your status.
 For example "Learning", "Working", "Having fun" etc.
 * ```social-media``` - List consisting of links to your social networks accounts
 * * ```fa_icon``` - Icon classes from <a href="https://fontawesome.com/">Font awesome</a>.
 For example "<b>fab fa-github"</b> for github icon.
 Just search them <a href="https://fontawesome.com/icons?d=gallery">here</a>, then copy & paste classes into ```fa_icon``` value